Imran Khan: In opposition

-In 2014, then-PTI president Javed Hashmi alleged Khan was instructed by the army to coordinate his protests with Pakistan Awami Tehreek (PAT), led by Qadri.
-Hashmi accused Khan of being "influenced by a 'signal' from outside," which The New York Times called "an apparent reference to military intervention."
-The Inter-Services Public Relations said it backed neither PTI nor PAT.
-The army acted as mediator between the protesters and the government.
-In 2016, Hashmi said Khan had "conspired" with "disgruntled elements in the army".
-In the Routledge Handbook of Contemporary Pakistan, Aparna Pande, a Research Fellow at the Hudson Institute, writes that parts of the army backed the protests; Khan was advised by then ISI chief Zaheer-ul-Islam, and the ISI drafted Qadri to lead them.
+The 2014 protests also generated allegations of military involvement.
+Then-PTI president Javed Hashmi alleged that Khan had been instructed by the army to coordinate the protests with Pakistan Awami Tehreek (PAT), and later accused him of conspiring with elements within the army.
+The New York Times described Hashmi's reference to a "signal" from outside as an apparent reference to military intervention.
+In the Routledge Handbook of Contemporary Pakistan, Aparna Pande writes that parts of the army backed the protests, that Khan was advised by then ISI chief Zaheer-ul-Islam, and that the ISI drafted Qadri to lead them.

-On 1 September, protesters led by Qadri and Khan attempted to storm Prime Minister Nawaz Sharif's official residence, triggering violence that left three dead and over 595 injured, including 115 police officers.
+On 1 September, protesters led by Qadri and Khan attempted to storm Prime Minister Nawaz Sharif's official residence, triggering violence that left three people dead and more than 595 injured, including 115 police officers.
 PTI and PAT protesters also stormed state-run PTV, assaulting staff.
-Later in September, Khan urged supporters to burn electricity bills and join civil disobedience.
-Following the 2014 Peshawar school massacre, Khan ended his 126-day sit-in on 17 December for national unity.
+Later that month, Khan urged supporters to burn electricity bills and join civil disobedience.
+Following the 2014 Peshawar school massacre, he ended the 126-day sit-in on 17 December, citing the need for national unity.

-In March 2015, Khan's party agreed with the Sharif administration to form a judicial commission to probe electoral fraud, a move facilitated by Army Chief General Raheel Sharif.
-In July, the commission found the elections broadly fair with no systemic rigging.
-Khan accepted the commission's findings but said he had not received a copy.
+In March 2015, PTI and the Sharif administration agreed to establish a judicial commission to investigate allegations of electoral fraud, with the move facilitated by Army Chief General Raheel Sharif.
+In July, the commission found the elections broadly fair and found no systemic rigging.
+Khan accepted its findings but said he had not received a copy of the report.

-Khan campaigned against Nawaz Sharif after the Panama Papers leaks in 2016, leading protests and calling for his resignation over corruption allegations.
+Khan subsequently campaigned against Sharif following the Panama Papers leak in 2016, leading protests and calling for his resignation over corruption allegations.